-People with gastroesophageal reflux disease may experience a symptom called water brash.
-Water brash occurs when a person produces an excessive amount of saliva that mixes with stomach acids that have risen to the throat.
+Water brash can affect people with gastroesophageal reflux disease (GERD).
+Water brash is when an excessive amount of saliva occurs and mixes with stomach acids that have risen to the throat.
+It can cause a bad taste in the mouth and lead to heartburn.

 Water brash is different than regurgitation — in which a mixture of stomach acids and, sometimes, undigested food comes up into the esophagus (food pipe) — due to the excessive salivation that it involves.